-The Holland Reserve contains a critically endangered Shale Sandstone Transition Forest.
-Under the Biodiversity Conservation Act 2016, the council is required to secure a biodiversity offset credit (see Box 6.1).
-The council has included the costs for the offset credits and complying with other regulatory requirements as part of the site-readiness costs for Holland Reserve.75 We agree with the council that these works are necessary to make the land fit for purpose.
+The council has identified that its proposed development of Holland Reserve is likely to significantly affect the environment.81 Under the Biodiversity Conservation Act 2016, the council is required to secure a biodiversity offset credit to address the impacts of this development (see Box 6.1).
+The council has included the costs for the offset credits and complying with other regulatory requirements as part of the site-readiness costs for Holland Reserve.82 We agree with the council that these works are necessary to make the land fit for purpose.

-73 The towers are owned and managed by the service providers Telstra and Optus.
+The towers are owned and managed by the service providers Telstra and Optus.
 The licences for these towers are with the NSW Government, which is the official owner of the site.